 Megan’s parents will also get a copy of the report.
 “The evaluation gives the parents and TVIs (teachers of the visually impaired) the support they need to advocate for the child,” said Rines.
 If they have follow-up questions in the months that follow, they can take advantage of the evaluation team's consulting services.

 When she returns to her public school this fall, Megan will still attend class, take notes and study – just like any other student.
 But with the plan from Perkins evaluators to help guide her educational journey, having a visual impairment shouldn’t be an obstacle to her academic success.

-Learn more about how a Diagnostic Evaluation by Perkins can help your child.
+Learn more about how an Independent Evaluation by Perkins can help your child.